Johnson leaves Downing Street to offer resignation to queen

 Writing in the Financial Times on Monday, Kwarteng said a Truss government would “take immediate action … to get families and businesses through this winter and the next.”
 He, too, did not supply any details.

-In theory, Truss has time to make her mark: She does not have to call a national election until 2024.
+In theory, Truss has time to make her mark: She doesn't have to call a national election until 2024.
 But opinion polls already give the main opposition Labour Party a steady lead, and the worse the economy gets, the more pressure will grow.

 Truss and her new Cabinet also face multiple foreign policy crises, including the war in Ukraine and frosty post-Brexit relations with the European Union.